 If you are following up the campaign with a telephone call or maybe you wish to record a further activity in connection with the campaign, for example if the contact attended an event you are organising, you can update the contact Status.
 Click the checkbox next to the contact’s details and then go to the ‘More’ button and from the Status dropdown list select the new status.

-The Marketing module also allows you to manage and monitor other marketing campaigns you might be running.
+The Marketing tool also allows you to manage and monitor other marketing campaigns you might be running.
 For example, AdWords, Pay-Per-Click, display advertising, exhibitions and events.

 Simply create a campaign and log any new leads you receive in response to that campaign name.